How to get Sky Arts

 - Playstation 4 – Once you have your subscription you can watch via your Playstation 4 using the additional TV from Sky app

-- Now TV – You can watch Sky Arts using a Now TV pass (a non-contract package deal) via software or a Now TV stick that plugs into your TV
+- NOW TV – You can watch Sky Arts using a NOW TV membership (a non-contract package deal) via software or a NOW TV stick that plugs into your TV

 - Sky Go – You can watch Sky Arts on your computer or tablet device using the Sky Go app with a Sky subscription and an internet connection

 How much doe Sky Arts cost?